Duke University is an institution and community committed to the principles of excellence, fairness and respect for all people.

 Our policies and procedures show that we actively value diversity in our workplace and seek to take advantage of the rich backgrounds and abilities of everyone while meeting our regulatory obligations.

-Duke prohibits discrimination on the basis of race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, gender expression, sex, genetic information, or age in the administration of its educational policies, admission policies, financial aid, employment, or any other university program or activity.
+Duke prohibits discrimination on the basis of race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, gender expression, sex (including pregnancy), gender, genetic information, or age in the administration of its educational policies, admission policies, financial aid, employment, or any other university program or activity.

-Duke has adopted an internal grievance procedure that aims to provide prompt and equitable resolution of complaints alleging discrimination based on race, color, sex, religion, age, disability, genetic information, veteran status, national origin, sexual orientation, gender expression, or gender identity.
-This grievance procedure applies to complaints based both within an employment (employees or applicants) and educational (students) context.
+Duke has adopted a policy and internal grievance procedure that aims to provide prompt and equitable resolution of complaints alleging discrimination and harassment based on race, color, sex (including pregnancy), gender, religion, age, disability, genetic information, veteran status, national origin, sexual orientation, gender expression, or gender identity.
+The policy and procedure also apply to complaints regarding disability and religious accommodations.
+The policy and procedure apply to complaints based both within an employment (employees or applicants) and educational (students) context.

 Equal Employment Opportunity